Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Details of Noise Budgets

 where $\beta_{eff}=\frac{dn}{dT}+\alpha(n-1)$ is the effective thermal response, $d\sim2$cm is the thickness of the substrate, and other parameters are defined as before but for the substrate.
 Then, the thermal-optic noise for the substrate can be numerically estimated as

-The thermal noise budget for the lens, including all the relevant components, is shown in Fig.~\ref{fig:MTN_PSD}.
-From this, we observe that the substrate thermal-optic noise dominates at low frequency, while the coating Brownian noise dominates at high frequency, as is the case with the mirror.
+The thermal noise budget, including all relevant components, is shown in Fig.~\ref{fig:MTN_PSD}.
+We observe that the substrate thermal-optic noise dominates at low frequencies, while the coating Brownian noise dominates at high frequencies.